atlarge-research/opendc-m3sa/README.md

 The user interacts with the system through the Input Interface (A) and Output Interface (B) interfaces.
 The M3SA process begins with the user configuring the Multi-Model (C) and the Meta-Model (D).
 The simulation process is triggered and controlled by the M3SA backend, occurring between (M)-(S): the system sets up a simulation based on user input, simulates, and centralizes predictions.
 The simulation block (M)-(S) reflects the operation of discrete-event simulators commonly used in the field, similar to the architectures of OpenDC and CloudSim; specifically, the simulation assembler (M) is where single models are typically defined in current experiments.

 ## Reproducibility capsule
+The reproducibility capsule runs all the experiments and generates the results and relevant figures from the paper.
+To reduce overhead, we reduced reproducibility to only 3 steps.
+The reproducibility capsule is available without Docker (we are working on Docker support) and has been tested on macOS and Linux.

 [//]: # (### Reproducibility &#40;with docker&#41;)